Fusion2010/Solving-LQR-with-Policy-Iteration-and-DGM/README.md

 * Part (2): We defines a class Monte_Carlo to run the simulation, parameters to specify this class is the same as class SolveLQR.
 One may ignore all other functions except train_MC: in this train_MC function, the **Objective Function** will be calculated many times and average will be taken by iterations.
 If one sets 'visualize = True', then absolute error (Averaged Objective Function v.s.
 Value Function in Part (i)) will be plotted.
 He can also choose  relative error by setting 'relative = True'

 ## Prblem 2.
-* plot: see plot instructions
+* Plot: see plot instructions
-* code is a relization of couresework question 2.1 (Supervised learning of value function) and 2.2 (Supervised learning of Markov control)
+* Code is a relization of couresework question 2.1 (Supervised learning of value function) and 2.2 (Supervised learning of Markov control)

 ## Problem 3.
-* plot: see plot instructions
+* Plot: see plot instructions
-* code is a relization couresework question 3 (Deep Galerkin approximation)
+* Code is a relization couresework question 3 (Deep Galerkin approximation)

 ## Problem 4.
-* plot: see plot instructions
+* Plot: see plot instructions
-* code is a relization couresework question (Policy iteration with DGM)
+* Code is a relization couresework question (Policy iteration with DGM)
+* Code instructions is a bit long we wrote it in the report.